Naruto RPG

 • Bonus: +100% Ryo and AP

-• Bonus: The player earns an additional Bounty based on its rank.
+• Bonus: The player earns an additional Bounty based on their rank.
 See Hunter Missions .

-Long Distance: Missions with a remote Mission Location such as minor villages or the Land of Iron.
+Long Distance: Missions with a remote Mission Location, such as little villages or the Land of Iron.

 • The mission group must complete a travel topic to the Mission Location following the Travel Rules before starting the mission.
 The players must state they are attempting to complete a mission on this travel topic.
 Once the travel is complete, the mission may begin as usual.